-We deliver our kittens by hand anywhere in the United States.
+We deliver our kittens by hand anywhere in the world, minus a few unfriendly countries.
 We stopped “shipping” our kittens after an incident with United-Continental's Pet-Safe Program.
 As you’ll see in the bottom photo, one of our crates that was carrying a kitten was crushed in transit.
 This was the last time we ever shipped a cat, choosing to deliver them instead.
 Clients are welcome to come pick them up, or we can meet half way.

 We plan well in advance to try to personally deliver the kittens to you utilizing airfare sales.
 Delivering via flight can be as little as $195 and up.
 Clients are responsible for transportation fees.
 We will discuss the most affordable options to save you as much as humanly possible.
 We'll use airlines miles when we can.
 You can drastically reduce your shipping fees by using your miles to cover your kittens flight home.
 Decide early if flying is the option you’re considering.
 Our home is always open for you to visit or pick up your baby.
 We will also considering meeting partway, depending on the distance.
 We now deliver worldwide, flying with the kitten to you.

 Always remember that you get what you pay for.
 Dozens of families have come to us after adopting a kitten from a budget source, meaning a Backyard Breeder or Kitten Mill, just to find themselves saddled with enormous vet bills, or worse, the kitten died within the first year home.